bureson/nn-compass/scenes/dilemma9.md

 # Feedback
 It's very good that you take action and prioritise to lead the performance board meetings.
 Keep in mind that for a performance board to be truly effective it should be backed up by all team members.
 By choosing this approach you could risk that you don't have the team's full support to your changes.

-This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes
+This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes.